 “Bum Bum do Poeta”, first CD by Beatriz Azevedo, was released in Brazil by Caetano Veloso’s label Natasha Records and in Japan by Nippon Crown Records.
 “Mapa-mundi [samba and poetry]” is the newest CD of Beatriz Azevedo produced by Alê Siqueira, whose production credits also include Tom Zé, Elza Soares, Carlinhos Brown and Marisa Monte recent albums.

-Beatriz Azevedo’s music features on the compilation ”Brazil: The Essential Album” alongside Tom Jobim, Chico Buarque, Elis Regina, João Gilberto and other Brazilian masters, released by the UK label Union Square Music.
+Beatriz Azevedo’s music features on the compilation ”Brazil: The Essential Album”, alongside Tom Jobim, Chico Buarque, Elis Regina, João Gilberto and others Brazilian masters, released by the UK label Union Square Music.
 Also in England the CD “Bossa Nova Nights” contains a further two tracks by Beatriz Azevedo.

 TV Cultura produced a Musical Special Program on her show “Bum Bum Do Poeta”, which was broadcast in December 2000.
 Editora Iluminuras published her poetry books “Idade da Pedra” (2002) and ‘Peripatético’ (1996).

 Graduated in Performing Arts, Beatriz has received prizes in Theatre, Poetry and Dramaturgy.
 She won a scholarship from the Instituto de Cooperacion Iberoamericana in Spain, studying theatre at ‘Sala Beckett’ in Barcelona.
 Beatriz Azevedo also studied at Mannes College of Music and at Jazz and Contemporary Music Program in New York.